Real REZBOD user stories: one-handed eating, desk meals, dining out, camping, hiking, travel, and everyday fork-cutting situations

 Optional — short, practical notes about real meals help others and help us improve.

-If only one hand feeds you or you practice fork-cutting — secure your REZBOD now.
+If only one hand feeds you or you practice fork-cutting — get your REZBOD now.

 Technical details and common questions are covered in the full FAQ.